Alluxio/alluxio/docs/en/core-services/Catalog.md

     ```

     You can specify which tables and partitions within these tables should be bypassed from Alluxio.
     By specifying only the table name, all partitions of that table, if any, will be bypassed.
-Otherwise,
-    you can specify specific partitions to bypass.
+    Otherwise, you can specify specific partitions to bypass.

+    In the example above, table 1 is fully bypassed.
+Partition 1 and 2 of table 2 are bypassed,
+    and any other partitions, if any, are not.

 > **Note:** When databases are attached, all tables are synced from the configured UDB.
 If out-of-band updates occur to the database or table and the user wants query results to reflect